Film Movements in Cinema: Dogme 95

 Dogme 95 Movement

-In the June of 2002, both of the creators of the Doge 95 film movement declared that it was officially dead apparently as it was beginning to form a genre which was never the intention of forming the ten-rule manifesto.
+In June of 2002, both of the creators of the Doge 95 film movement declared that it was officially dead apparently as it was beginning to form a genre that was never the intention of forming the ten-rule manifesto.
 Though you could still fill a form and send t someone and get yourself added to the list of the Dogme 95 films, the real true Dogme 95 films were those initial 31 films certified.

 The year 2005 was the year the Dogme 95 ended after the founders agreed that the CHASTITY VOW was creating formulaic films thought the initial results and effects that it created cannot be denied.